yemidada/micro_hello_microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to microverse for explaining Linters
+> Give credit to microverse for the oppurtunity

 <p align="right">(<a href="#readme-top">back to top</a>)</p>